top of page

 X-Men 2: Clone Wars for Sega Genesis

-The last of the retro X-Men games is the best yet.
-It has an amazing first impression, jumping into a mission with impressive snow storm FX even before the opening credits and title card.
-Again Nightcrawler is the MVP even with a useless teleport.
+The last of the retro X-Men games is the best of the bunch.
+It offers an amazing first impression, jumping into a mission with impressive snow storm effects even before the opening credits and title card.
+Again Nightcrawler is the MVP even though his teleport is essentially useless.

 Release: Feb, 1995